2017 Rangpur Riders season

 The Rangpur Riders are a franchise cricket team based in Rangpur, Bangladesh, which plays in the Bangladesh Premier League (BPL).
 They were one of seven teams that competed in the 2017–18 BPL.
 The team was captained by Mashrafe Mortaza.
-They defeated Dhaka Dynamites in the final to be crowned the champions.
+They defeated the Dhaka Dynamites in the final to be crowned the champions.

 Team changes

 Previous icon player Soumya Sarkar was not retained, resulting in the team announcing Mashrafe Mortaza as the new icon and captain.

-They signed Jamaican T20 specialist, Chris Gayle before the draft.
-He was initially supposed to play in four matches, but due to the postponement of the T20 Global League was available for the full season.
+They signed Jamaican T20 specialist Chris Gayle before the draft.
+He was initially supposed to play in four matches, but due to the postponement of the T20 Global League, was available for the full season.
 They also signed two English seam bowling all-rounders, David Willey and Ravi Bopara.
 Their other squad members included West Indian Samuel Badree.

 The team retained Rubel Hossain, Sohag Gazi, and Mohammad Mithun.

 The team picked eight local and three overseas players in the draft.
 Their first pick was Shahriar Nafees, a prominent Bangladeshi batsman.
 The surprise pick was the inexperienced and little-known Afghan slow left-arm wrist-spin bowler Zahir Khan.

 Due to the postponement of the T20 Global League, the team added Sri Lankan Lasith Malinga and former New Zealand captain and opener Brendon McCullum.